5afe/safe/specs/contract_signatures/01_main.rst

     }

-3. App receives the push notification and shows screen where you confirm or reject the transaction (Showing the payload that needs to be signed).
-The application also broadcasts the request from step 2 to all the other signers (except the browser extension and the app).
+3. App receives the push notification and shows screen where you confirm or reject the transaction.
+The app recovers the address from the signature and sends the response back to that address only.

-4. App sends push to the chrome extension with all the signatures.
-The ``message`` of the push notification is the following:
+If the app confirms the transaction it sends the following payload back to the chrome extension

 .. code:: javascript

     {
-        "type": "signTypedDataResult",
+        "type": "signTypedDataConfirmation",
         "hash": <hex-string>, // hash of the payload according to EIP712 (unsigned) "signature": <hex-string> // Signature of the hash of the payload according to EIP712 }

+If the app rejects the transaction it should send a signed payload back to the extension.

-5. Optional: The browser extension validates the signature with an rpc-call against the safe contract.
+4. The browser extension validates the signature with an rpc-call against the safe contract.
-6. Show signed payload on the dApp side.
+5. Show signed payload on the dApp side.

 .. _Diagram: https://sketchboard.me/FBr2iwh2wYbm#/
 .. _EIP-712: https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md